GoogTech/Linux-Ubuntu/README.md

 # Linux-Ubuntu
-The operation system of Linux which give me the feeling : so simple and so cool  ~
+:coffee:The operation system of Linux which give me the feeling : so simple and so cool  ~